“Wha-do-i-do?! Wha-do-i-do?! Wha-do-i-do?!” I asked her in full panic mode.

 The Quwallie shook his arm with an angry look on his face before charging at me.
-My instincts took over again and I blocked my face from getting hit.
+My instincts took over and I blocked my face from getting hit.

 Akiko’s voice rang in my ear, “Don’t do that!
 I can’t see!”

 This time my legs tingled and moved just enough to barely dodge a deadly punch.
-This aggravated him even more and he started coming at me faster.
+This aggravated him and he started coming at me faster.
 My body moved around awkwardly dodging his blows.

 “Just relax.
-I’m using the sync rings to control your arms and legs,” it sounded like Akiko was moving around as well.
+I’m using the sync rings to control your arms and legs.”
+It sounded like Akiko was moving around as well.
 “But I can’t control your other body parts so you need to keep your eyes on him.”

-I jumped and ducked without knowing it.
+I jumped and ducked without thinking about it.

 “You can see me?”

 “No, I can see through your eyes.”
 I blocked a punch and counter attacked, shifting his weight and causing him to stumble to the ground.
 The crowd loved it but I think I was in just as much pain.
 My muscles strained at every attack.
-“There’s only so much I can do with your body, but we have to hold up a little longer.
+“There’s only so much I can do with your body, but we have to hold on a little longer.
 I heard Vaughan is coming up now.”